GeoscienceAustralia/wagl/docs/source/hdf5.rst

 Some of the main reasons behind moving to HDF5 are:

 * Reduce the number of files being written to disk.
-Yes imagery could be stored multi-band, but band ordering would need to be explicity defined.
+Yes imagery could be stored multi-band, but band ordering would need to be explicity defined, and we have the added benefit of including metadata such as Dataset descriptions, thereby allowing an easier knowledge transfer for future developers.
+For some variations on processing a scene, the number of files output to disk was reduced by approximately 22%.
 * Consequently, a reduction in the number of files, also reduces the number of parameters being passed back and forth between `luigi <https://github.com/spotify/luigi>`_ *Tasks*.
 * Consolodate the numerous text files that could be comma, tab, space, and variable space delimited variations, into a consistant *TABLE* structure that allows compression.
 * *TABLE* and *IMAGE* datasets can be stored and accessed together from the same file.